top of page

 How do plants grow thick?

-Specifically, we examine the recurring evolution of vascular variants, which are odd patterns of vascular development observed in both wild and cultivated plants.
+Specifically, we examine the recurring evolution of vascular variants, which are unusual patterns of vascular development observed in both wild and cultivated plants.
+Given that vascular variants evolved multiple times during the evolution of flowering plants, they present a natural system for investigating the rules of life and advancing applied research.
 Learn more about this topic here!

 Plants grow tall.tiff